ONS-Innovation/github-copilot-usage-dashboard/docs/index.md

 ### Historic Data

 This section gathers data from AWS S3.
 The Copilot usage endpoints have a limitation where they only return the last 28 days worth of information.
-To get around this, the project has an AWS Lambda function which periodically stores data within an S3 bucket.
+To get around this, the project has an AWS Lambda function which runs weekly and stores data within an S3 bucket.

 ## Getting Started